esturdivant-usgs/science-base-automation/README.md

 	- restore_original_xml

 - Optional...
+	- find_and_replace - dictionary of {find pattern : replace string} values to replaced in all XML files.
 	- metadata_additions - dictionary of {container tag : element XML} items to be added to all XML files.
 	- metadata_replacements - dictionary of {container tag : element XML} items to be replaced in all XML files.